 316L stainless steel does not harden in response to heat treatments.
 It can be hardened by cold working, which can also result in increased strength.

 Typical applications include:

-• Medical implants, including pins, screws and orthopaedic implants like total hip and knee replacements
+- Medical implants, including pins, screws and orthopedic implants like total hip and knee replacements